EleniDanessis/frescobol/README.md

 # Frescobol Scoreboard

 This project was made for educational purposes but could be applied as a simple component of a game.
-It was made by following a figma desgin, although I took a little creative license in changing the font to Orbitron to make it look more like an authentic scoreboard - like the ones you see at basketball games or other major sporting events.
+It was made by following a figma design, although I took a little creative license in changing the font to Orbitron to make it look more like an authentic scoreboard - like the ones you see at basketball games or other major sporting events.

 As mentioned on my website portfolio, this summer, I got into playing Frescobol.